Debt Management Plan

 Why choose a Debt Management Plan?

 It is concise – However varied your debts, a DMP allows them to be consolidated into one monthly repayment.
-This payment is gathered by your debt management company and paid by them to your creditors.
+This payment is gathered by your FCA regulated debt management company and paid by them to your creditors.
 With a DMP the days of juggling multiple payments and negotiating with a range of creditors are over.

 Other options